hesham-04/animator-api/README.md

 </p>
 <hr>

-# Media AI Processing API
+# Animator AI

 ## Overview

-The **Media AI Processing API** is a Django-based application that allows users to upload media files (such as videos and images) and process them using AI models.
+The **Animator AI** is a Django-based application that allows users to upload media files (such as videos and images) and process them using AI models.
 The API takes an input image and a driving video, processes them to generate an animated output video, and returns a link to the generated video.

 ## Features